afiqhafizuddin/afiqhafizuddin/README.md

 # **About my GitHub Profile**

 - 👋 Hi, I’m @afiqhafizuddin
-- 👀 I’m interested in fullstack web development, Python programming, and JavaScript programming
+- 👀 I’m learning full stack software development.
+The tech stacks that I'm currently learning are JavaScript, React.js, Python, .NET, C#, Python and many more.
-- 🌱 I’m currently learning web development, Python programmign, and JavaScript programming
+- 🌱 I’m currently learning web development, Python programming, JavaScript programming and C# programming and many more.
-- 💞️ I’m looking to collaborate on learning fullstack web development, and Python development
+- 💞️ I’m looking to collaborate on learning fullstack software development.
-- 📫 How to reach me via my email afiqhafizuddin34@gmail.com.
-I'm still university student and currently embarked on learning to code journey.
-Feel free to hit me up to give guidance, encouragement and supports.
+- 📫 How to reach me via my email hafizuddinafiq@gmail.com.

 ---